microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 # About
-This repo contains sample queries for [Advanced hunting](https://securitycenter.windows.com/hunting) on [Windows Defender Advanced Threat Protection](https://www.microsoft.com/en-us/windowsforbusiness/windows-atp?ocid=queryrepogit).
+This repo contains sample queries for [Advanced hunting](https://securitycenter.windows.com/hunting) on [Microsoft Defender Advanced Threat Protection](https://www.microsoft.com/en-us/windowsforbusiness/windows-atp?ocid=queryrepogit).
 With these sample queries, you can start to experience Advanced hunting, including the types of data that it covers and the query language it supports.
 You can also explore a variety of attack techniques and how they may be surfaced through Advanced hunting.

 To get started, simply paste a sample query into the query builder and run the query.
 If you get syntax errors, try removing empty lines introduced when pasting.
 If a query returns no results, try expanding the time range.